footer123/zsupply/README.md

 # ZSupply
-a supply chain management platform built on the Aleo privacy-focused blockchain
+a supply chain management platform built on the Aleo blockchain